block-commons/block-commons/content/crypto-governance-research/overviews/algorand.md

 The plan outlined by the Algorand Foundation is to distribute all 10 billion tokens in the first 5 years, with the network switching to transaction fee rewards after that point.
 The issuance of rewards was calibrated to taper off over the 5 year period, but it is already being amended by the network's participants so this timeframe is probably obsolete already and the Foundation has not announced a new target.

-The first Algo Dutch auction incorporated offers by the Foundation to buy back the Algo tokens and burn them from anyone who wished to obtain a refund.
-After selling 25 million Algos for a clearing price of $2.40, 20 million were returned and burned when their buyers decided they wanted their funds back.
+The first Algo Dutch auction incorporated an offer by the Foundation to buy back the Algo tokens for 90% of their value and burn them one year later, from anyone who wished to obtain a refund.
+After the first auction the Foundation added [another refund option](https://algorand.foundation/early-redemption), an immediate 85% refund.

+After selling 25 million Algos for a clearing price of $2.40, 20 million were [returned and burned](https://algorand.foundation/early-redemption-outcome) when their buyers decided they wanted their funds back.
 There remains an open offer to the holders of the remaining Algos to buy them back at 90% of the auction price in June 2020.

 # Funding

 Algorand Inc. appears to do most of the core development in house, but the Foundation has also opened a [development awards program](https://algorand.foundation/algo-algorand-blockchain-developer-awards-incentive) where developers who have a working application on the Algorand blockchain can apply for funding.
 The Algorand Foundation will judge the application and make an award in line with their perception of its usefulness.

 The Foundation has released its first [transparency report](https://algorand.foundation/algorand-foundation-transparency-report----june-19th) on how many tokens are being introduced into circulation in which ways.
-According to this report the node runner rewards were by far the largest point of entry for Algos to the market, with 330M being issued before this was [halted by the nodes themselves](https://algorand.foundation/vote-results-relay-node-runners-suspension-of-daily).
+According to this report the node runner rewards were by far the largest source of Algos entering the market, with 330M being issued before this was [halted by the nodes themselves](https://algorand.foundation/vote-results-relay-node-runners-suspension-of-daily).
 Participation rewards amounted to 96M in the same period.
-The report indicates how only 5 million Algos were sold in the auction (after refunds were issued), implying that a much greater amount were then awarded for the use of those Algos.
+The report indicates how only 5 million Algos were sold in the auction (after refunds were issued), making it a relatively small source of circulating Algos.

 The Foundation also [states](https://algorand.foundation/algo-dynamics) that grants were given to relay nodes in advance of their participation, with these grants being issued on vesting schedules.